 This detox cactus smoothie is creamy, with a lot of tropical zing.
-Healthy and very simple to makeIt is highly irresistible and tastes just like the cactus smoothie from Crusssh juice bar.
+Healthy and very simple to make.
+It is highly irresistible and tastes just like the cactus smoothie from Crusssh juice bar.

 I first discovered cactus smoothies in college (I've been coming up with a lot of college stories lately, haven't I?)
-While on a hunt for chocolate in a train station.
-I came across this little place called Crusssh who happened to sell these awesome vegan double chocolate brownies (whaat?!).
+While on a hunt for chocolate in a train station, I came across this little place called Crusssh which happened to sell these awesome vegan double chocolate brownies (whaat?!).

 How can I describe the amazingness that is the detox cactus smoothie?
 It is light, creamy, but tangy at the same time.
 Yes, tangy and sweet and kind-of tropical in the best way possible.
 There are only a few ingredients in this smoothie, but the complexity of the flavor is simply irresistible and even addictive.